 My investing strategy has two stages.
 The first, more resource intensive, stage is to construct a watchlist of the highest quality shares I can find, by making an assessment of their quality entirely independently of their share prices.
 Momentum and value are determined by the share price and as these prices fluctuate a lot I believe better used to time purchases rather than identify which shares to buy.

-The aim is to maintain a watchlist of 60 of the best quality businesses on the UK stock market.
+The aim is to maintain a watchlist of 100 of the best quality businesses I can find.
 This list shouldn’t change much but I update it periodically when I come across new candidates.
 My method to identify potential candidates is predominately to use quantitative screens based a small set of quality criteria.
 This doesn’t pick up everything I might want to invest in so I also keep a watchful eye for ideas on the news, other columns and what other investors I follow are buying.

 How to decide whether to put a new share on the watchlist?
 The key underlying problem is to compare the likely extent, certainty and consistency of future growth in profits of a business relative to the others already on my shortlist.
 Before making an overall judgment, I first go through a list of smaller questions to break it down a bit: